KertDawg/rom-folderer/README.md

 ## Building Binaries

 Requirements:
--Python 3 in the path
+- Python 3 in the path
--PyInstaller in the path
+- PyInstaller in the path

 ### Windows
--Run `make rom-folderer.exe`
+- Run `make rom-folderer.exe`

 ### WSL 2
--Run `make rom-folderer`
+- Run `make rom-folderer`

 ### macOS Homebrew
--Run `make rom-folderer`
+- Run `make rom-folderer`

 ## To Do
 1. Implement error handling